 Aidan Nelson

-I am an NYC-based creative developer.
-I am currently building Arium, the no-code creator platform for immersive virtual experiences and teaching graduate courses at NYU ITP.
+I am an NYC-based creative developer currently building Arium, a web-based platform for immersive virtual experiences and teaching media and technology at NYU’s Interactive Telecommunications Program.

 Projects

-A Few Deep Breaths is developed in La MaMa and CultureHub’s Experiments in Digital Storytelling Program, which incubates story-driven art works that harness digital distribution platforms, expand online audience engagement, and push the boundaries of current artistic forms.
+La MaMa and CultureHub’s Experiments in Digital Storytelling Program incubates story-driven art works that harness digital distribution platforms, expand online audience engagement, and push the boundaries of current artistic forms.

 Arium

-Arium is the no-code creator platform for immersive art experiences that empowers creators to build 3D virtual worlds, showcase digital artwork and engage their communities through immersive live events – all in a web browser.
+Arium enables artists and curators to build immersive experiences in 3D virtual worlds, showcase digital artwork and engage their communities through immersive live events – all in a web browser.

 YORB 2020

-Connected virtual space built within NYU ITP community.
+Connected virtual space built by and for the NYU ITP/IMA community.

-Custom previz tool for scenic and musical team planning large-scale scenic moves
+Custom previzualization tool for theatrical creative team to plan large-scale scenic moves.

 Eye in the Sky